-Properties within the West End Town Center are proposed for a minimum FAR of 2.0 and a maximum FAR of 2.5 to encourage regional scale development at this prominent entry into Alexandria.
+Properties within the West End Town Center are proposed for a minimum floor area ratio (FAR), the ratio of the floor area of structures to the area of the site, of 2.0 and a maximum FAR of 2.5 to encourage regional scale development at this prominent entry into Alexandria.
 Full development of this regional activity center is intended to achieve an overall land use mix of approximately 70% office, retail, and related commercial uses and 30% residential.
 A total of 8.7 million square feet of development is permitted on the 82 acres of the West End Town Center, compared to 1.3 million today.
 Of this, at least 3.75 million square feet must be office and 1.0 million square feet must retail.
 A major full-service hotel is required, with potential for additional hotels.
 A minimum of 1.2 million square feet of residential use (1,000 to 1,200 units) is required to achieve the desirable mix of uses and level of activity.
 A maximum of 3.1 million square feet of residential is permitted.
-In addition, a minimum of 25,000 square feet of civic or community use is required.Pickett Place
+In addition, a minimum of 25,000 square feet of civic or community use is required.

-Properties within Pickett Place are proposed for a minimum FAR of 1.5 and a maximum FAR of 2.0, providing an incentive for redevelopment but at the lower scale consistent with a community-level mixeduse center.
+Properties within Pickett Place are proposed for a minimum FAR of 1.5 and a maximum FAR of 2.0, providing an incentive for redevelopment but at the lower scale consistent with a community-level mixed-use center.
 Full development of Pickett Place is intended to achieve 70% residential uses and 30% retail, office, and related commercial uses, although a higher ratio of non-residential uses is permitted.
 A total of 4.8 million square feet of development is permitted on the 55.3 acres of Pickett Place, compared to approximately 850,000 square feet today.
 A minimum of 250,000 square feet of office space, and a minimum of 500,000 square feet of residential space (400 to 500 units) is required, although significantly more residential development is expected.
 A minimum of 12,000 square feet of civic or community use is required.